szehanz/nodes/sage-blade/Blade-BringUp/README.md

 ./blade-bringup.sh 10.0.0.50 192.168.0.10
 </pre>

 #### Script run time averages around 15 minutes, but following the script the OS is still being installed which averages around 20 minutes.
-The machine will boot up twice after OS is installed because it is running a script to get the machine in preferred state including ssh keys to allow remote access easily.
+The machine will boot up twice after OS is installed because it is running a service to get the machine in preferred state.

 ### 3. Post-Scipt Installation

 After the OS has been installed on the machine there is still work to do.
 After waiting the allotted time for the OS to be installed, ~20 minutes, you need to ssh to the iDRAC IP address.

 <pre>
-ssh root@{iDRAC IP Adress}
+ssh root@{iDRAC IP Address}

 or

-sshpass -p waggle ssh root@{iDRAC IP Adress}
+sshpass -p waggle ssh root@{iDRAC IP Address}
 </pre>

 #### Password at this point should be 'waggle'